Code-Institute-Submissions/balennouri-pp4/README.md

 ![Python Test 1](documentation/readme-features/python-test-fix.png)

 #### JSHint for Javascript

+The JS files that are in the staticfiles folder came with the bootstrap theme I chose.
+I didn't test them because they were the bootstrap content.

 The Javascript I used was in the script tags in cart_summary.html and product.html file.
 The result for them can you se below.